 I let it dry for a couple of days, then put it in my vintage-modern-rustic living room where it fits in perfectly.

-What do you think?
-It will work until the uncle comes through.
+What do you think about our new faux cowhide rug?
+I think it should work until the uncle comes through.

 You know you don’t wanna miss any of this crazy.